Uzbekistan steps up anti-drug fight

 Aslam was unhurt, though the attack destroyed much of his house in the Defence area of Karachi.

-Sindh Home Minster Manzoor Wassan has said law enforcement agencies would continue to track down the terrorists.
+Sindh Home Minister Manzoor Wassan has said law enforcement agencies would continue to track down the terrorists.

 Wassan said Aslam had arrested scores of Taliban in Karachi and foiled many attempted terrorist attacks in the city.